steem/qwp/README.md

 The qwp is a Quick Web Platform of php.
-It lets you write web project easily including those features: router, security check, localization, ajax form operations, template and form/search data automatically filling.
+It lets you write web project easily including those features:
+* router
+* security check
+* localization
+* ajax form validation, js and php using same validation rules
+* template
+* form/search data automatically filling.

 It's not a UI framework, but it can help you to coding your UI framework.